If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 Diazepam and alprazolam are both benzodiazepines, a class of calming medicines.
 They share a long list of features, including their most important cautions.

-• Both carry the two FDA boxed warnings, one about abuse, dependence, and withdrawal, and one about the danger of combining them with opioids.
+• Both carry the two FDA boxed warnings, one about abuse, misuse, addiction, physical dependence, and withdrawal, and one about the danger of combining them with opioids.

-• Both can cause physical dependence and tolerance with regular use, meaning the body adjusts to the drug over time.
+• Both can cause physical dependence and tolerance with regular use, meaning the body adjusts to the drug over time and the same dose may work less well.

 • Both can cause dangerous withdrawal, including seizures, if stopped abruptly, so both must be tapered slowly with a prescriber.